 … And so I pondered in June 1996 at a basic-course in Autogenic Training.
-I had signed up for this course because of my good experiences with the relaxation warmth, I had had after my pictorial image of the soft, light, enveloping blanket.
+I had signed up for this course because of my good experiences with the relaxation warmth; I had had after my pictorial image of the soft, light, enveloping blanket.
 In the course, I hoped to find more inspiration for relaxing and warming exercises.
-Before the course began the instructor told me: “This doesn‘t help with autoimmune diseases.”
+Before the class began, the instructor told me: “This doesn‘t help with autoimmune diseases.”
 However, I didn‘t let that discourage me and sat in my seat on time.

-As we introduced ourselves the instructor’s first note on my introduction was: “An autoimmune disease arises when the body is going against itself.”
+As we introduced ourselves, the instructor’s first note on my introduction was: “An autoimmune disease arises when the body is attacking itself.”
 While the other participants gave me compassionate looks, I figured:

 “But I am my body!“*

-What power I must possess over myself so that I can induce rheumatoid arthritis – and that without knowing anything about it for all the passed time!
+What power I must possess over myself so that I can cause rheumatoid arthritis – and that without knowing anything about it for all the passed time!